 Attachment therapists may work with children and their parents in various settings, including hospitals, clinics, schools, community centers, and the family's home.
 A child experiencing abuse or mistreatment from their caregivers may not benefit from this therapy.

 Dyadic Developmental Psychotherapy (DDP)

-DDP is grounded in a foundation of playfulness, acceptance, curiosity, and empathy.
-DDP practices never involve coercion, threat, intimidation, or the use of power to force a child into submission.
+DDP is often grounded in a foundation of playfulness, acceptance, curiosity, and empathy.
+DDP practices should not involve coercion, threat, intimidation, or using power to force a child into submission.
 The goals of DDP for children could include the following: